pnx/pnx.github.io/src/posts/2023-08-20/wireguard-gateway/index.md

 #### AllowedIPs

 Now, it is not enough to configure what addresses should be routed through the interface.
-WireGuard also looks in the Peer's `allwedIPs` field to know what **outbound** packages with **destination** ip are allowed through the interface aswell as what **inbound** packages with **source ip** are allowed to go through.
+WireGuard also looks in the Peer's `allowedIPs` field to know what **outbound** packages with **destination** ip are allowed through the interface aswell as what **inbound** packages with **source ip** are allowed to go through.
 If the address is not in the range, WireGuard drops it.

 Lets see with an example, consider the following config: